ideal-world/spacegate/docs/k8s/development.md

 ## Process spacegate resources

-1. Import kubeconfig to Secret:
+1. Import kubeconfig to Secret(Optional, this step is not required if using the default `hostNetwork: true` ):

     ```
     export kubeconfig=`cat $HOME/.kube/config | base64 -w 0`